Ready To Add A Whippet To Your Family?

 - does not want you to see the puppy’s mother or father

 The NWCC urges prospective Whippet owners to read all the information on this site.
 If you are confident that a Whippet is the right breed for you, then we invite you to contact one or more of the members listed here to arrange a home visit and have a “hands on” experience to learn more about the breed.
-All of the members listed have agreed to abide by the NWCC Code of Ethics; however, it is your responsibility to carefully evaluate any information supplied.
+All of the members listed have agreed to abide by the NWCC Code of Ethics; By-laws, Rules and Regulations set out by the Association and the Canadian Kennel Club.
+However, it is your responsibility to carefully evaluate any information supplied.